-The LAT User Guide and LAT Activity Code Table are available through the Department's website at:
+The LAT User Guide and LAT Activity Code Table are available:

 Users are able to navigate through the LAT for their planning needs.
 The LAT provides users the ability create a proposed project shapefile or upload a proposed project shapefile to determine the sensitivities and conditions associated with a project location and / or activity.
 The LAT allows users to identify areas of concern and make planning and location adjustments.

 A LAT report can be generated at any time and as often as desired to support decision making relative to proposed projects.
 A unique LAT report number is generated with each LAT report.
 Once an applicant submits a request to generate a LAT report they may close the web browser without losing the report.
 When the system has generated the LAT report, the applicant will receive two emails; the first being an acknowledgement that a LAT Report Request was received.
 The second email contains two attachments which corresponds to the LAT report(s) and a copy of the Proposed Activity (shapefile) uploaded to the LAT viewer.

 Generating a LAT report does not obligate the applicant to make a submission to the Alberta government immediately.
 An applicant will have no more than 120 days from the date the LAT report was generated to upload it in support of a Public Land Disposition Application or Amendment in the Electronic Disposition System.